KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BornBeforeDate by justjim1220](https://github.com/justjim1220/MMM-BornBeforeDate)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BoschSmartHome by jalibu](https://github.com/jalibu/MMM-BoschSmartHome)